 The C2H compiler-accelerated Mandelbrot algorithm results in a speed improvement of at least 60x compared to the same algorithm running on the fastest Nios II processor using compiler optimization level 2 (-O2).
 This speed increase is because of the parallelism and fast iteration speeds that hardware can provide, which are not possible from a general-purpose processing unit.

 Design Examples Disclaimer

-These design examples may only be used within Altera devices and remain the property of Altera Corporation.
+These design examples may only be used within Intel devices and remain the property of Intel Corporation.
 They are being provided on an “as-is” basis and as an accommodation; therefore, all warranties, representations, or guarantees of any kind (whether express, implied, or statutory) including, without limitation, warranties of merchantability, non-infringement, or fitness for a particular purpose, are specifically disclaimed.
-Altera expressly does not recommend, suggest, or require that these examples be used in combination with any other product not provided by Altera.
+Intel expressly does not recommend, suggest, or require that these examples be used in combination with any other product not provided by Intel.